greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-23-warning-signs.md

 another common source control system is [SVN](https://subversion.apache.org/).
 Utilizing a source control system allows for your developers to see the revision history for changes, and who made those changes.
-Depending on the souce control system, there are also a lot of tools for managing development efforts moving in parallel.
+Depending on the source control system, there are also a lot of tools for managing development efforts moving in parallel.

 We utilize Git, hosted on [GitHub](https://github.com/), for all of our client